Omitted variable bias of Lasso-based inference methods: A finite sample analysis: Implications for inference and comparison to high-dimensional OLS-based methods

 \section{Implications for inference and comparison to high-dimensional OLS-based methods}

-As shown in Section \ref{sec:inference}, the OVBs of post double Lasso have important consequences for making inference.
-In terms of simulation evidence, Figure \ref{fig:dml_cov} displays the coverage rates of 90\% confidence intervals based on the DGP in Section \ref{sec:simulation_evidence} and shows that the OVB of post double Lasso can cause substantial under-coverage even when $n=1000$.
+The OVBs have important consequences for making inferences based on post double Lasso.
+Figure \ref{fig:dml_cov} displays the coverage rates of 90\% confidence intervals based on the DGPs in Section \ref{sec:mc_simulations} and shows that the OVB of post double Lasso can cause substantial under-coverage even when $n=1000$ and $k=5$.
+The most important determinant of the under-coverage is the sparsity parameter $k$.
+Our results show that the requirement on $k$ for guaranteeing a good finite sample coverage accuracy for all $R^2$ can be quite stringent. \textbf{[FIGURE \ref{fig:dml_cov} HERE.]}

-These results and those in Section \ref{sec:inference} prompt the question of how to make inference in a reliable manner when under-selection and OVBs are potential concerns, such as, when limited variability is present.
+These results prompt the question of how to make inference in a reliable manner when one is concerned about OVBs.
 In many economic applications, $p$ is comparable to but still smaller than $n$.
-In such moderately high dimensional settings, OLS-based inference procedures provide a natural alternative to Lasso-based methods.

-Under classical conditions, OLS is the best linear unbiased estimator.
-Moreover, under normality and homoscedasticity, OLS admits exact finite sample inference for any fixed $(n,\,p)$ as long as $\frac{p+1}{n}\leq1$ (recalling that the number of regression coefficients is $p+1$ in \eqref{eq:main-y}).\footnote{In fact, when the parameter space is unrestricted, OLS-based inference exhibits desirable optimality properties; see, for example, the discussions in Section 4.1 in \citet{armstrong2016} and Section 5.5 in \citet{elliott2015nearly}.} Furthermore, unlike the Lasso-based inference methods, OLS does not rely on any sparsity assumptions.
-This is important because sparsity assumptions may not be satisfied in applications and, as we show in this paper, the OVBs of Lasso-based inference procedures can be substantial even when $k$ is very small, $n$ is large and larger than $p$.
+In such settings, OLS-based inference procedures provide a natural alternative to Lasso-based methods.
+Under classical conditions, OLS is the best linear unbiased estimator and admits exact finite sample inference as long as $p+1\leq n$ (recalling that the number of regression coefficients is $p+1$ in \eqref{eq:main-y}).
+Unlike the Lasso-based inference methods, OLS does not rely on any sparsity assumptions.
+This is important because sparsity assumptions may not be satisfied in applications and, as we show in this paper, the OVBs of Lasso-based inference procedures can be substantial even when $k$ is small and $n$ is large and larger than $p$.
+Indeed, OLS-based inference exhibits desirable optimality properties absent sparsity (or other restrictions) on $\beta^\ast$.\footnote{ \begin{doublespace} For one-sided testing problems, the one-sided $t$-test based on OLS with all controls is the uniformly most powerful test; for two-sided problems, the two-sided $t$-test is the uniformly most powerful unbiased test \citep{vandervaart1998book}.
+We refer to Section 4 in \citet{armstrong2016}, Section 5.5 in \citet{elliott2015nearly}, and Section 2.1 in \citet{li2021linear} for further discussions.\end{doublespace}}